Bonga Field: Field development and FPSO

+Currently there are 16 oil producing and water injection wells on the field.
+However, this will be increased to nearly 40 wells as the field is developed further.
+Oil produced from the field is stored on the FPSO for transport to markets via tankers while the gas is exported via a pipeline to the Nigerian Coast for LNG.

 Production at the well was shut down for three weeks after 19 June 2008, after an attack by the Movement for the Emancipation of the Niger Delta.

 2011 oil spill

 On 20 December 2011 an oil spill occurred that "likely was less than 40,000 barrels, or 1.68 million gallons [6.4 megalitres]".
 It resulted in an oil slick 115 mi long off the Nigerian coast.
 It was probably the worst spill in the area for a decade.
 Oil spills have the potential to cause great damage to the environment, for example water pollution, which reduces fishing yields and agriculture, which is one of Nigeria's largest industries.

+2024 reinvestment

+Shell made a final investment decision (FID) on the Bonga North deep-water project, located off the coast of Nigeria in December 2024.
+This project is a significant investment, expected to sustain oil and gas production at the Bonga facility.

+The Bonga North project involves drilling and completing 16 wells, modifying the existing Bonga Main FPSO facility, which produced its one-billionth barrel in 2023, and installing new subsea hardware.
+The project is estimated to have a recoverable resource volume of over 300 million barrels of oil equivalent (boe) and is expected to reach a peak production of 110,000 barrels of oil per day.
+The development project is expected to cost approximately $5bn USD.

+This investment decision was a significant milestone for Shell's operations in Nigeria and is expected to generate an internal rate of return (IRR) in excess of the hurdle rate for Shell's Upstream business.